How Make Business With Partners in India

 For over four decades after independence in 1947, India was a socialist country that had largely shut itself off to foreign businesses.
-So how to make business with partners in India?
 India’s economic liberalization of 1991 was a significant event that broke apart the shackles imposed by obscurantist socialist policies, woke up Indian businesses from their deep slumber, and created a new class of young Indian entrepreneurs.
 The decades after independence were seen as “lost decades”, a period of slow economic growth and technological backwardness.
 It’s hardly surprising that the people of India were in a hurry to catch up with the rest of the world and get started on the road to development.

 The last twenty years have also seen a great change in how the world does business, because of the advent of the Internet and the phenomenal increase in processing power.
 The culmination of these technology trends led to the acceptance of outsourcing as a great way to do business, cut costs and expand the bottom line.
 Indians weren’t slow to catch up with this either, as the tremendous rise of Indian IT services companies such as TCS, Infosys, Wipro and so on, shows so clearly.
 Giant multinationals such as IBM, GE, Accenture too have set up major offices in India, hiring hundreds of thousands of young, educated Indian engineers.